 Other things have a six-month to one-year shelf-life too, like dried beans, pastas, flour, and more.
 The longer you keep things around, the less likely you’ll ever use it.
 Who ever said “Hey, you know what I’m excited about?
 I’m making supper with two-year-old navy beans!
 Come on over, gang!”

 But if it’s been a year, it’s still edible and probably still tasty, so it’s best to go through and find all these items that need to be used, and prioritize which things to use right away.
-Once you stop thinking of it as “old food” and instead as “money I’ll be throwing out,” it really kicks your motivation in gear.
+Once you stop thinking of it as “old food” and instead as “money I’ll be throwing out,” it really kicks your motivation in gear when organizing yourself in your kitchen and help you gain savings.

 Maybe you have some food kicking around you’re not wild about, like a particular brand of beans or something.
 If you’re not going to use it, just be honest.
 I’m sure there’s a food bank who’ll dole it out or a soup kitchen more than happy to turn it into a community meal.